 The 2021-22 school year was a banner year for the Hastings Mooters as they took part in 29 competitions around the United States, including New York City, Washington D.C., Chicago, and Atlanta, besting teams from prestigious private and public law schools including the Ivy League.
 Each team has a student coach and an alumni coach who support them in training and at competition.

 Last year, Hastings won six national championships and eight national finalist / second place finishes, according to Madison Boucher ’21, one of the Moot Court alumni coaches.
 Boucher has credited her experience in Moot Court with helping improve her law school grades and giving her the confidence to pass two bar exams.

-Many students cite the national prestige of Moot Court as a key reason they chose to enroll at UC Hastings.
+Many students cite the national prestige of Moot Court as a key reason they chose to enroll at UC Law SF.
 Its reputation led to a large number of students trying out for the team, including one out of every three 1L students.
 Each applicant had to submit a writing sample and resume, give a five-minute oral argument, and participate in a group interview.
 Justine Chang ’23, one of the 2022-23 Moot Court co-chairs, said about half the students who tried out made the cut.
 The select group of 2L and 3L students will practice multiple times per week during competition season.